What is your Pricing?

 Where are you located?

-I live and work in Denver, Colorado and travel internationally to photograph events and portrait sessions.
+I live in Littleton, Colorado and travel internationally to photograph events and portrait sessions.

 How long have you been in business and how many weddings have you photographed?

 I've been photographing professionally for over ten years.
 I was formally trained on film and received my Bachelor of Fine Arts from the University of South Dakota and have been self-employed, full time for six+ years.
 Since starting, I have photographed an average of 15-20 weddings per year.

 No, I require a non-refundable retainer and the rest of the total due 30 days before the event date.
 Overtime the day-of, Prints or Products that aren't included in the original wedding agreement can be added on and paid for after.

 If I need to cancel or move my wedding date, is the retainer refundable?

 The Retainer is non-refundable.
 If you are moving dates and would like to re-book me, a fee will be required to make up for the loss of business, if I'm available for that date.
 The full policy is included in the wedding agreement, which you can review before signing.

 Are you Insured and can you provide a Certificate of Insurance for my venue?